Dreaming381/Latios-Framework-Documentation/Core/Automatic Dependency Management Errors.md

 If you get an error inside the update of a system, it may be that the `LatiosWorldUnmanaged` doesn’t know that the system is executing in its stack.
-This can easily happen if you update your system in a custom `ComponentSystemGroup`.
-In such situations, prefer to change that `ComponentSystemGroup` into a `SuperSystem`.
-If the system is a Unity or third-party system, put your custom system inside a `RootSuperSystem` inside the `ComponentSystemGroup`.
+This can happen if you update a system manually via its `SystemHandle`.

 ### Accessing Inside of a System that Updates Other Systems